 Today the slab can be seen inside the narthex of the Sanctuary built by the First Lutheran Church of Galveston in 1959.

-Now over a century and half old, The Lyceum of Galveston is an historic setting with a memorable location for pre- or post-nuptial activities, meetings, trade shoes and social events.
+Now over a century and half old, The Lyceum of Galveston is an historic setting with a memorable location for pre- or post-nuptial activities, meetings, trade shows and social events.
 Call today for a tour of our facilities and let us help make your wedding or special event become a part of the storied Lyceum Galveston history!